SUV Rollover and Accidents

 Causes of SUV Accidents

 But recalls involving the popular models have continued, including the Nissan Infiniti, General Motors’ Chevy Trailblazer and the Lexus SUV manufactured by Toyota.
 Recent SUV recalls have involved faulty brakes, fire hazards and headlights.
 The Insurance Institute for Highway Safety (IIHS) began rating motor vehicle headlights in 2016 and has reported most new midsize SUVs have inadequate headlights.
-Only two models received the institute's "good rating."

 Serious SUV Accidents in Massachusetts: